AntorAcs2239/InsightCanvas/README.md

-This is an Android Application Project about "Public Opinnion System Using Sentimental Analysis on Feedback"
+This is an Android Application Project about "Public opinion System Using Sentimental Analysis on Feedback"